Everyone loves latkes, but since we’ve yet to meet someone who loves standing over the stove frying them all day, this is an easier option.

-7. Heat a 10-inch nonstick pan (we like a well-seasoned cast iron or a greenpan) over medium heat and coat with a thin layer of olive oil (2-3 tablespoons).
+7. Heat a 10-inch nonstick pan (we like a well-seasoned cast-iron pan or a GreenPan) over medium heat and coat with a thin layer of olive oil (2 to 3 tablespoons).
 When the oil is hot, add the potato mixture to the pan and use your spatula to spread it around in an even layer.
-Don’t press the pancake too much, and be sure to leave some textured, craggly bits on the top, as they brown better.
-Drizzle another 2 tablespoons evenly over the top of the pancake.
+Don’t press the pancake too much, and be sure to leave some textured, scraggly bits on the top, as they brown better.
+Drizzle another 2 tablespoons of oil evenly over the top of the pancake.

 8. Cook the latke over medium-high heat for 5 minutes, drizzle the top with another 2 tablespoons of olive oil and transfer the pan to the preheated oven.
 Cook for 15 minutes.

-9. Turn on the broiler and broil the top of the latke for 5-10 minutes, depending on how hot your broiler is.
+9. Turn on the broiler and broil the top of the latke for 5 to 10 minutes, depending on how hot your broiler is.
 You want the top to be a beautiful golden brown.

 10. Remove the pan from the oven and transfer the pancake to a cooling rack.
 Cut into wedges and eat immediately or serve at room temperature.